scylladb/scylladb/docs/architecture/compaction/compaction-strategies.rst

 ----------
 * :doc:`Compaction Overview </kb/compaction>` - contains in depth information on all of the strategies
 * :doc:`Compaction CQL Reference </cql/compaction>` - covers the CQL parameters used for implementing compaction
-* Scylla Summit Tech Talk: `How to Ruin Performance by Choosing the Wrong Compaction Strategy <https://www.scylladb.com/tech-talk/ruin-performance-choosing-wrong-compaction-strategy-scylla-summit-2017/>`_
+* ScyllaDB Summit Tech Talk: `How to Ruin Performance by Choosing the Wrong Compaction Strategy <https://www.scylladb.com/tech-talk/ruin-performance-choosing-wrong-compaction-strategy-scylla-summit-2017/>`_